SaeidJavadi/Advanced-WhatsApp-Sender/README.md

 > # **steps of program run**

-- Recommended to use Python version 3.9.10
+- Recommended to use <a href="https://www.python.org/downloads/release/python-3910/" target="_blank">Python version 3.9.10</a>

 `pip install -r requirements.txt`

 `Python main.py`

-- Note: The <a href='https://chromedriver.chromium.org/downloads'>Chromedriver.exe</a> version must be the same as the your Chrome browser version.
+- Note: The <a href='https://chromedriver.chromium.org/downloads' target="_blank">Chromedriver.exe</a> version must be the same as the your Chrome browser version.

 #### If you have problems running the program, you can <a href="https://t.me/Hiding" target="_blank">Contact Me</a>

 <hr>